Polymer/old-docs-site/articles/accessible-web-components.md

 Color shouldn’t be used as the only means of conveying information, such as indicating a status, prompting for a response or distinguishing a visual custom element.
 For example, if you created an `<x-map>` element using color to distinguish between heavy, moderate and light traffic, an alternative means of distinguishing traffic levels should also  be made available: one solution might be to hover over an element to display information in a tooltip.

-### Is there sufficient contrast between the text/images and the background in your element?
+### Is there sufficient contrast between the text/images and the background?

 Any text content displayed in your element should meet the [minimum (AA) contrast bar](http://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast-contrast).
 Consider providing a high-contrast theme which meets the [higher (AAA) bar](http://www.w3.org/TR/2008/REC-WCAG20-20081211/#visual-audio-contrast7), and also ensure that user agent style sheets can be applied if users require extreme contrast or different colors.
 You can use this [Color Contrast Checker](http://webaim.org/resources/contrastchecker/) as an aid when doing design.